These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 In theory, you could accept third-party payment methods like PayPal, Apple Pay, or Google Pay without merchant services, but this would require individually setting up and integrating each one into your website or point-of-sale setup.

 With merchant services, you can integrate these capabilities into one cohesive system.
-It lets you handle multiple channels, including credit cards, debit cards, mobile wallets, checks, and gift cards, without juggling different systems.
+It lets you handle multiple channels, including credit cards, debit card payments, mobile wallets, checks, and gift cards, without juggling different systems.
+Merchant services enable you to accept credit cards, ACH payments, and ACH bank transfers as additional payment types.

 Such robust payment infrastructure relies on these key components:

 - Payment processing.
-The behind-the-scenes technology that routes payment information.
-This system guarantees secure data transmission between banks and card networks like Visa, Mastercard, and Discover.
+The behind-the-scenes technology that routes payment information, processing payments securely between banks and card networks like Visa, Mastercard, and Discover.

 - POS systems and card readers.
 These POS equipment collect payment information at physical locations and transmit them to payment processors.
-They also integrate with business management tools (e.g., inventory, CRM, and accounting software).
+They also integrate with business management tools (e.g., inventory, CRM, and accounting software), and can handle different payment types.

 - Payment gateways.
-These capture, encrypt, and transmit the customer’s payment details from the eCommerce website to the payment processor.
+These capture, encrypt, and transmit the customer’s payment details from the eCommerce website where you can accept online payments to the payment processor.
 This encryption turns data into an unreadable format to prevent fraud and security breaches.
+Payment gateways can also facilitate payment links as an alternative method to accept payments.

 - eCommerce tech stack.
 For businesses with digital storefronts, these streamline online transactions through shopping carts, website integrations, checkout solutions, analytics and reporting, etc.

 - Check processing.
 This service converts paper checks into electronic payments to speed up the payment timeline, track payments, and manage cash flow.
-It can also help minimize errors and risks of bounced checks.
+Merchant services help manage payments and support various payment processing needs, minimizing errors and risks of bounced checks.

-You can access these components and your merchant account only through your provider.
+You can access these components and your merchant account only through your merchant account provider, who will guide you through the process of setting up a new merchant account.

 Merchant service accounts and how they work

 Merchant service providers assess your credit history, business type, and expected transaction volume during application.
-Once approved, you get access to your merchant account.
+Once approved, you get access to your merchant account, and the merchant account provider will help set up your new merchant account, confirm fund availability, and facilitate transaction approval.

 This bank account holds customer payments for 1 to 2 business days before transferring funds to your business bank account.
 Your payment processor verifies the transaction’s legitimacy throughout this period.